cowdao-grants/weiroll/README.md

 This repository owes its origins to the pioneering work done by the original [weiroll](https://github.com/weiroll/weiroll) project.

-In addition, we also acknowledge the innovative team behind [Enso Finance's fork of weiroll](https://github.com/enso-finance/enso-weiroll).
+In addition, we also acknowledge the innovative team behind [Enso's (enso.build) fork of weiroll](https://github.com/EnsoBuild/enso-weiroll).

 ## Documentation